 Do You Worry About What Might Happen?

 For example, you may have a lot of worries about your work life that you find you cannot stop thinking about.
-Job security, favouritism, not making deadlines and your promotional prospects.
+Job security, favouritism, not making deadlines and your promotional prospects are just some popular examples.
 For those with families you may always be worried about your children.
 You might always be thinking about the welfare of elder family members.

 Help With Autopilot Worrying – Seeing Things May Happen but Probably Wont